LAW 2518 - Moot Court

 - a capacity for self-reflection and a willingness to engage in self-appraisal

 - open to objective and constructive feedback from supervisors and peers

 - able to negotiate difficult social situations, defuse conflict and engage positively in purposeful debate

 Required ResourcesThere are no required texts.

-Competition rules, moot problems, and associated materials will be provided in a printed format, and placed on MyUni.
+Competition rules, moot problems, and associated materials will be placed on MyUni.